-This programme aims to equip students with the advanced skills, knowledge, and expertise to undertake technical and product management roles in the globally important agri-food sector.
+The globally important agri-food sector is intrinsically linked to challenges around land and water use, climate change, health, and wellbeing.
+This industry-guided programme aims to equip students with the advanced skills, knowledge, and expertise needed to undertake technical and production management roles within this growing industry.

-Students will have the opportunity to study areas such as advanced crop science, advanced food manufacturing, new product and process development, food safety & technical management, as well as commercial, operational, supply chain and agile management.
+Students at Lincoln have the opportunity to study a variety of forward-thinking topics such as advanced crop science, advanced food manufacturing, new product and process development, food safety, and technical management, as well as commercial, operational, supply chain, and agile management.

 How You Study

-This MSc is intentionally wide-ranging, in order to best prepare students for opportunities across this broad and fast-moving environment.
-This programme acknowledges that in order to optimize performance and best assure/control the food products in the agri-food supply chain, it is being increasingly recognized that a holistic, all-encompassing, farm-to-fork supply chain focus is required.
+This MSc is intentionally wide-ranging and is designed to prepare students for opportunities across the broad and fast-moving agri-food sector.
+The programme takes a holistic, all-encompassing, farm-to-fork approach, acknowledging the need to optimise performance and best assure/control the food products in the agri-food supply chain.

 How You Are Assessed

-A variety of assessment methods are utilized during this course, including essays, examinations, oral presentations, and practicals.
-These assessments are designed to develop skills that will be useful for your career.
+A variety of assessment methods are used during this course, including essays, examinations, oral presentations, and practicals.
+These assessments are designed to develop the skills that will be needed for a career in the sector.

 We will consider applicants from non-related degrees, with relevant experience.